 As I said, the water park was the collective favorite for the family.
 We’re considering an annual pass to frequent the water park over the hot Florida summer.

 And what I really loved was the money we spent.. or didn’t spend.
 In total, including parking, a few souvenirs and water park locker rental, we spent just $55 the whole day.

 I was fortunate to get two free passes and half off a third pass so my family and I could check out Busch Gardens in Tampa, which is just about an hour from Orlando.
-And I will say this park was so much more than I even imagined it would be.
-I have some friends who have annual passes and I can totally see why.
-We might join them in the near future.
+Again, all opinions are 100% authentic and my own

 You might not know that you’ve been searching all your life for a world-class zoo combined with a thrill ride theme park.
 But you have.
 Trust me.
 And this is it.